lukasmartinelli/lukasmartinelli.github.io/_posts/2014-07-04-cloud-storage-apis-compared.md

 Sugar Sync   | `GET /file/{file id}`               | Not supported

 When using Google Drive, one has first to obtain the download link by issueing a metadata request: `GET /files/{file id}`.
 The response contains the download link.
 If the requested file is a Google Document it has to be exported into a file first.
+It seems that using the HTTP Range header for specifying partial downloads is best practice.
+Therefore Box, One Drive and Sugar Sync should implement this functionality.

 Provider     | Partial download  | Metadata included
 -------------|-------------------|-------------------------------------